 Although superannuation is designed to be preserved until retirement, there are some very specific circumstances where you can legally access your superannuation savings early.

-The Department of Human Services (DHS) is responsible for the administration of early release of superannuation on compassionate grounds.
+The Australian Taxation Office (ATO) is responsible for the administration of early release of superannuation on compassionate grounds.
 Compassionate grounds include expenses resulting from:

 - Medical treatment

 - Modifications to your home and/or motor vehicle needed due to a severe disability

 - Funeral assistance